DengPingFan/SINet/README.md

 - For more information about Camouflaged Object Detection, please visit our [Project Page](http://dpfan.net/Camouflage/) and read the [Manuscript (PDF)](http://dpfan.net/wp-content/uploads/2020CVPROralSINetCamouflaged-Object-Detection.pdf) / Supplementary Materials (PDF).

-- If you have any questions about the dataset or anythings, feel free to contact [Deng-Ping Fan](dengpfan@gmail.com) or [Ge-Peng Ji](gepengai.ji@gmail.com) via E-mail.
-Please also cite this paper ([BibTeX](http://dpfan.net/wp-content/uploads/Camouflage.txt)) if you are using SINet or evaluation toolbox for your research!
+- If you have any questions about our paper, feel free to contact [Deng-Ping Fan](dengpfan@gmail.com) or [Ge-Peng Ji](gepengai.ji@gmail.com) via E-mail.
+And if you are using SINet or evaluation toolbox for your research, please cite this paper ([BibTeX](http://dpfan.net/wp-content/uploads/Camouflage.txt))

 ### 0.1.
 Table of Contents